saikoLED/TeensyLED/README.md

 -----------------
 - HSI to RGBW library for interacting with LED sources with color correction.
 - PID based fader that follows a random walk through colorspace.
-- Outline (totally untested) start of DMX receiving software.
+- Tested basic DMX receiving software (just prints DMX data to USB Serial port for now).
+- Basic debug example to set the brightness from the USB port.

 For more information about the HSI Colorspace developed by SaikoLED please check out: